-We urge you to read the Summary Compensation Table and related compensation tables and narrative, appearing on pages 25 through 28, which provide detailed information on our compensation philosophy, policies and practices and the compensation of our NEOs.
+We urge you to read the Summary Compensation Table and related compensation tables and narrative, appearing on pages 26 through 29, which provide detailed information on our compensation philosophy, policies and practices and the compensation of our NEOs.

 Because the vote on this proposal is advisory in nature, it is not binding on Blink, the Board or the Compensation Committee.
 The vote on this proposal will, therefore, not affect any compensation already paid or awarded to any NEO and will not overrule any decisions made by the Board or the Compensation Committee.
 Because we highly value the opinions of our stockholders, however, the Board and the Compensation Committee will consider the results of this advisory vote when making future executive compensation decisions.
+The current frequency of the say-on-pay vote is every year.